-As a profession, journalism is a dynamic, competitive, and fast-paced field that relies on quick thinking and flexibility.
-Journalists are expected to keep themselves updated with the news at all times, getting information about the most important stories of the day and willing to research at any hour.
+Journalism is a dynamic, competitive, fast-paced field that relies on quick thinking and flexibility.
+Journalists must keep themselves updated with the news at all times, get information about the day's most important stories and be willing to research at any hour.

 In today's digital age, journalists heavily depend on modern technology and its ability to find news instantly.
 For instance, the popularity of Twitter as a crucial source of information means that the deadlines for journalists are much tighter, and they must always be a step ahead.

-Before carrying out research, a journalist might need to pitch their story to the management.
+Before conducting research, a journalist might need to pitch their story to the management.
 Gathering suggestions and looking at what other news organisations have published might help the journalist to find leads.

 A few of them may also appear on television to report stories firsthand.
-Not only that but a journalist can also be made in charge of videography.
-Overall, for a journalist to present and write stories in a cohesive and captivating manner, strong verbal communication and writing skills are required.
+Not only that, but journalists can also be in charge of videography.
+Strong verbal communication and writing skills are required for a journalist to present and write stories in a cohesive and captivating manner.

-In collaboration with other senior editors and following editorial and policies, make decisions on the specific content of publications.
+Collaborating with other senior editors and following editorial policies, making decisions on the specific content of publications.

 Critically discuss current events in the newspaper's editorial section, and review films, books, and plays.